Ernyoke/ervin-szilagyi-static-site/src/articles/how-to-build-a-bluesky-rss-like-bot-with-aws-lambda-and-terraform.md

 I tried different models for this, with different degrees of success:

 1. **Amazon Bedrock Titan**: it can do summarization really well.
 It could answer both of my questions.
 However, when trying to get the answers in a JSON format, it was a challenge.
 I was unable to get a valid JSON no matter how much I tried.
-I used LangChain's [`Structured Output`](https://python.langchain.com/v0.1/docs/modules/model_io/chat/structured_output/) and explicitly provided the format instructions to the bot as part of the prompt.
+I used LangChain's Structured Output[^2] and explicitly provided the format instructions to the bot as part of the prompt.
 Titan managed to generate something similar to a valid JSON, but every time something was off.
 Ultimately, I decided to drop it.
 1. **Claude Instant**: I decided to try one of the cheapest offerings from the Anthropic models.
 Summarization works well enough, and it can build JSON most of the time.
 When I don't get a valid JSON response, the solution is to retry.
 Considering that I have 20 invocations per minute (thanks to AWS), this will quickly consume those invocations.
 So, I decided to try another model.
 1. **Claude Haiku**: I'm currently using Haiku, which provides a correctly formatted JSON 99% of the time.
 When it doesn't, I simply retry the request.
 It seems stable enough for my purposes, and I can work within the strong rate limiting imposed by AWS.